FREE Shipping on orders over $899

 1.- Chronic stress

-Chronic stress is a prolonged response of the body to stressful situations.
+Chronic stress is the body's prolonged response to stressful situations.
 Scientific studies have shown that prolonged stress can have detrimental effects on the heart and increase the risk of developing heart disease.
-When you're under stress, your body releases hormones like cortisol and adrenaline, which can raise your blood pressure and heart rate.
-Try adopting stress management techniques, such as meditation, yoga or regular exercise, to protect your heart.
+When you're under stress, your body releases hormones like cortisol and adrenaline, which can elevate your blood pressure and heart rate.
+Try adopting stress management techniques, such as meditation, yoga, or regular exercise, to protect your heart.

 2.- Sleep apnea

-Sleep apnea is a disorder in which breathing stops and starts repeatedly during sleep.
-This problem can lead to a decrease in oxygen in the blood and increase the risk of hypertension and heart disease.
-If you suspect you may have sleep apnea due to loud snoring or pauses in breathing during the night, seek medical attention to obtain a proper diagnosis and follow recommended treatment.
+Sleep apnea is a disorder in which breathing repeatedly stops and starts during sleep.
+This problem can lead to a decrease in blood oxygen and increase the risk of high blood pressure and heart disease.
+If you suspect you may have sleep apnea due to loud snoring or pauses in breathing during the night, seek medical attention for a proper diagnosis and recommended treatment.

 3.- Chronic infections

-Certain chronic infections, such as periodontal disease (gum disease) and persistent viral infections, can have a negative impact on heart health.
-It has been found that chronic inflammation caused by these infections can damage blood vessels and increase the risk of atherosclerosis (plaque buildup in the arteries).
+Certain chronic infections, such as periodontal disease (gum disease) and persistent viral infections, can negatively impact heart health.
+Chronic inflammation caused by these infections has been found to damage blood vessels and increase the risk of atherosclerosis (plaque buildup in the arteries).
 It is essential to maintain good oral hygiene and seek appropriate treatment for any persistent infections.

 4.- Air pollution

 Air pollution, especially in urban areas, has been linked to an increased risk of heart disease.
-Exposure to fine particles and harmful chemicals in the air can contribute to the development of heart conditions and worsen pre-existing conditions.
-If you live in an area with high pollution levels, try to limit time outdoors on high pollution days and use indoor air purifiers to reduce exposure.
+Exposure to fine particles and harmful chemicals in the air can contribute to the development of heart disease and worsen pre-existing conditions.
+If you live in an area with high pollution levels, try to limit your time outdoors during high-pollution days and use indoor air purifiers to reduce exposure.

 5.- Vitamin D deficiency

-Vitamin D plays a crucial role in heart health by maintaining proper function of the heart muscles and reducing inflammation.
+Vitamin D plays a crucial role in heart health by maintaining proper cardiac muscle function and reducing inflammation.
 Vitamin D deficiency has been associated with an increased risk of heart disease and other cardiovascular conditions.
-To maintain adequate levels of vitamin D, make sure you get enough sun exposure and, if necessary, consult with a health care professional to consider vitamin D supplements.
+To maintain adequate vitamin D levels, ensure adequate sunlight exposure and, if necessary, consult a healthcare professional to consider vitamin D supplementation.

 By being aware of these factors and taking preventative measures, you can reduce your risk of heart disease and enjoy a healthier, more active life.
-Don't forget that it is always important to consult with a medical professional for a complete evaluation and personalized advice about your cardiovascular health.
+Remember, it's always important to consult a medical professional for a comprehensive evaluation and personalized advice on your cardiovascular health.
 Take care of your heart and take care of yourself!

 Remember that prevention is better than cure